Undergraduate Courses

 Traces the experiences and struggles of African American women from slavery through the Civil Rights/Black Power era.

-Selected topics in African American history from the origins of slavery to the present.
+Selected topics in African American history from the origins of slavery to the presentS.

 Examination of the social, cultural, political, economic, and historical forces, dynamics, and processes affecting women throughout the Africana world.